 Have a hard time to find what is intrinsic value of stock?
 In short, intrinsic value is the actual value of a company.
 It may or may not be the same as the current market value.
-It is also a measure of asset value which covers all the intangible and tangible aspects of the business as well.
+In addition, it is also a measure of asset value which covers all the intangible and tangible aspects of the business.

 His mentor, Prof Benjamin Graham could be the first person in identifying or publicising the importance of finding this value.
 He published his famous book called the Security Analysis (1951 edition) :